aabbtree77/twinpeekz/README.md

 ## What (Not) To Do Next

-* Automatic mesh scale, tighter frustum, rewrite GLTF parsing and loading, perhaps even with goroutines?
+* Rewrite everything in Nim, focusing on mesh instancing and complete scene export from Blender, in GLTF 2.0.
+Why Nim?
+Fast runtime, this [GLTF code](https://github.com/guzba/gltfviewer) and [shader compilation macro](https://github.com/treeform/shady).
+[Azul3D](https://github.com/azul3d/engine) abandoned Go for Zig.

-* Failback/failover to some defaults when it comes to file paths and assets.
-Fix a rusty chain bug with Sponza primitive No. 12.
-It has no
+* Reliable loading: Automatic mesh scale, failback/failover when it comes to missing file paths and assets, e.g. Sponza primitive No. 12 (rusty chain) has no
-MetallicRoughnessTexture in Sponza.gltf, so the whole primitive gets dropped.
-Instead, failback to the base color.

-* Geometry instancing.

-* Static objects that cast static/baked shadows when the lights are stationary.

-* Math could use [generic types](https://planetscale.com/blog/generics-can-make-your-go-code-slower) in a few places, hardly worth it.

-* Cleaner shadows, CSM and temporal anything.

-* Culling, baking, LOD popping, all sorts of "re-render only on change" optimizations.
+MetallicRoughnessTexture in Sponza.gltf.

+* CSM, AA, baking, culling, LOD popping?
+Unlikely, but one needs a tighter frustum.

+* Vulkan, WebGPU?
+Let's stick to Ubuntu and OpenGL as everything else is just too broken and disruptive.

+* Bloom/glow, water-underwater transitions as in [INSIDE 2016](https://youtu.be/RdN06E6Xn9E?t=2755)?

 * A skybox would be nice, but I would not like some 3ms. wasted just to get a nicer background.
 The same applies to point lights in forward rendering.
 Anything "samplerCube" related is too slow on GTX 760.
 Dual-paraboloid maps as in [GTA-5](https://www.adriancourreges.com/blog/2015/11/02/gta-v-graphics-study/)?

-* Bloom/glow effects?

-* Water-Underwater transitions as in [INSIDE 2016](https://youtu.be/RdN06E6Xn9E?t=2755)?

-* Rewrite everything in Nim/Zig.
-2-3x faster loops, but also maintenance nightmares with compile-time gymnastics.
-No goroutines.

-* Vulkan, WebGPU.

 * [Forward vs Deferred vs Forward+](https://www.3dgep.com/forward-plus/).
 Forward, most likely, but it does not matter.
-INSIDE used deferred rendering and it was amazing.
+INSIDE 2016 used deferred rendering.
 Forward+?
 Tiling/voxelization, 3D textures, perhaps not today, not for GTX.

-* Volumetric Gokoban?
-Make that game rich in graphics, kids love that, but this is dubious.

-* Picnic at Hanging Rock 1975.
-Blade Runner 1982...
-The sky is the limit, but the attempts to reiterate these projects fail admirably.

 ## Credits, Rendering Frameworks I Have Tried, Many Thanks To: